Osteo-P™ Bone Graft Substitute has many advantageous features when compared to traditional bone void fillers.

 Osteo-P™’s compressibility and tensile strength allows the scaffold to be gently packed-in to fill a void or sutured in place.

 Easy Storage and Sterilization

-Osteo-P™ is delivered in a ready to use sterile package, and stores at room temperature.
-Additionally, Osteo-P™ is not subject to degredation through hydrolysis, making shipping logistic more convenient.
+Osteo-P™ is delivered in a ready to use sterile package and stores at room temperature.
+Additionally, Osteo-P™ is not subject to degradation through hydrolysis, making shipping logistic more convenient.

 Multiple Shapes and Sizes

-Osteo-P™ is offered in various forms, including granules, cubes, wedges, sheets, washers, and cylinders.
+Osteo-P™ is offered in granules, blocks, sheets, and cylinders.